sherenajenice/MODULE-8/Hackerrank: Word Wrap Function.md

-# 🔄 Hackerrank : # 📦 Python Word Wrap Function
+# 🔄 Hackerrank : # 📦 Python Count Vowels and Consonants

 This Python program defines a function that **counts the number of vowels and consonants** from the given string.